rahulm520/ctf-writeups/README.md

-# Cybersecurity CTF Write-Ups
+# SOC Learning – CTF Writeups

-This repository contains my documented solutions for Capture The Flag (CTF) challenges from platforms like TryHackMe and CTFLearn.
+This repository contains my documented learning from CTF challenges across CTFLearn, TryHackMe, and picoCTF.

-Each write-up focuses on:
+The focus of these writeups is:
 - Step-by-step reasoning
+- Understanding attacker behavior
-- Security impact in real-world environments
+- Mapping findings to real-world security impact
 - Defensive and mitigation takeaways

-The goal of this repository is learning, skill development, and demonstrating SOC-style thinking.
+These challenges were completed in legal lab environments for learning and skill development.

-## Platforms Covered
+## Platforms
+- CTFLearn
 - TryHackMe
-- CTFLearn

-## Categories
-- Web
-- Linux
-- Forensics
-- Cryptography
+- picoCTF

-## Disclaimer
-All challenges were completed in legal, controlled lab environments.
-No real systems were tested.

-## Contact
+## Target Role
-GitHub: @rahulm520
+Junior SOC Analyst / Security Analyst (Entry Level)